 - Over the last 10 years C. diff infection rates have increased 4-fold.

-- C. diff is easy to transmit and it is difficult to control once present in an environment.
+- Transmission of C. diff is difficult to control once present in an environment

 Vaccination to prevent C. diff could be a cost-effective and important public health measure to protect individuals from this devastating disease.